 In 2019, WIFF was honoured to host Trixie Mattel, an American singer, actor, drag queen and recognized “Skinny Legend.”
 Trixie is the winner of “RuPaul’s Drag Race All Stars” season 3.
 Trixie Mattel performed a set and introduced the screening of the cult drag-queen classic The Adventures of Priscilla – Queen of the Desert, directed by Stephan Elliott.
 A meet & greet was held at WIFF Village following the film and performance, with other notable local drag queens accompanying.

 WIFF loves a reason to celebrate, especially to acknowledge anniversaries of iconic films from throughout the years.

 4K restorations, classic movies or fan favourite films that deserve to be seen back on the big screen in a festival atmosphere.

 WIFF programs films for all ages, whether looking back on classic children’s films or introducing new and exciting casts of characters.

-A fan favourite, join WIFF for midnight screenings of cult classics and obscure new films.
+A fan favourite, join WIFF for midnight screenings of cult classics, engaging experiences and obscure new films.